ncatlab/nlab-content/pages/5/4/6/4/4645/content.md

 =--

 > This is a subentry of [[∞-Chern-Weil theory]].
-While there the general theory is discussed, this entry here considers some basic constructions in the tradittional language of [[differential geometry]] that connect explcitly to basic concepts of ordinary [[Chern-Weil theory]].
+While there the general theory is discussed, this entry here considers some basic constructions in the traditional language of [[differential geometry]] that connect explcitly to basic concepts of ordinary [[Chern-Weil theory]].

 #Contents#